 The cost of allergy testing is typically covered by health insurance, and is based on the type of test and number of allergens involved.
 A skin test, for example, would be much less expensive than a blood test for the same allergen.

-If you’re concerned about surprise bills, Bajowala said, “it’s best to ask your insurance carrier if a referral is required to see an allergist, to confirm that the allergy test you need is a covered service and determine what your cost-sharing responsibilities are under the terms of your plan.”
+If you’re concerned about surprise bills, Bajowala says, “it’s best to ask your insurance carrier if a referral is required to see an allergist, to confirm that the allergy test you need is a covered service and determine what your cost-sharing responsibilities are under the terms of your plan.”

 If you test positive, what comes next?

 You and your allergist can talk about treatment options, including taking over-the-counter or prescription allergy medication.
 Allergists may also try immunotherapy, which can be administered as allergy shots, drops or tablets.
-The goal with this approach, Bajowala said, is to “gradually retrain your immune system to tolerate allergen exposure.”
+The goal with this approach, Bajowala says, is to “gradually retrain your immune system to tolerate allergen exposure.”

 Some patients won’t need drugs at all; they’ll just need to steer clear of whatever’s causing the allergy.
 Avoidance is the primary method of managing many food allergies and contact allergies, and your doctor may have resources to make it easier to avoid triggers.
 For example, patients with fragrance allergies should receive an annually updated list of safe, fragrance-free products.